Plymouth Area Business Council

 PABC became an integral part of the Devon & Plymouth Chamber of Commerce in 2018 and is now the economic policy advisory group to the Chamber.

-Spring Professionals Dinner
+Summer Professionals Dinner

 Membership is by invitation only and members occupy senior decision-making or influencing positions in their own organisations, contributing as key sector leaders.